-- 78. If you were put on a defaulter you might be given a toothbrush when everybody else was in bed to clean the tiled hall floor, or the toilets, or the showers.
+- 77. The brutal thing at Rossie Farm was that if you absconded or did something seriously wrong, like fighting, you were put on report and sent to the boardroom by a member of staff and got what was known as "jump ups".
+You had to drop your trousers and bend over the boardroom table.
+You would then get six of the belt by SNR present.
+I don't remember SNR name.
+This happened to me five or six times while I was there, invariably for fighting or being insubordinate. - 78.
+If you were put on a defaulter you might be given a toothbrush when everybody else was in bed to clean the tiled hall floor, or the toilets, or the showers.
 There were no privileges when you were on a defaulter.
 That meant you couldn't buy anything in the tuck shop, which you could once you made grade three, or you didn't get out on a Saturday afternoon. - 79.
 There were about three other chaps in there that were also under care and protection orders and unfortunately they were a lot weaker than I was.
 There was a bit of bullying going on from other boys and I would stick up for them.
 That was one of the main reasons I would get into fights.
 The staff would revel in taking the mickey out of the weaker ones as well, preying on their weaknesses. - 80.
 There was one warder who was widely known to steal.
-He was called Mr BEV although we seldom called him that, instead we called him 'BEV and '.
+He was called Mr although we seldom called him that, instead we called him 'BFV'.
 It was ironic because most of the lads were in there for stealing.
 He was in charge of the parcels and one time I was expecting a parcel of menthol cigarettes.
-It never arrived and over the next few days BEV was smoking menthol cigarettes.
+It never arrived and over the next few days BFV was smoking menthol cigarettes.
 I don't know how he managed to get away with it.